Swasth-Apps/swasth.co/src/pages/blog/chronic-pain.md

 title: Chronic Pain
 username: Tanya Tripti
 date: 2021-06-05
-description: "Chronic pain is a kind of pain that may lasts weeks to years.
-This pain arises as a result of inflammation in the body or dysfunctional nerves.
+description: "Chronic pain is a kind of pain that may last weeks to years.
+  Chronic pain arises as a result of inflammation in our body.
 Usually, it is self-diagnosable, and medium-term pain can be cured within months and lab tests or imaging is rarely required.
 Most people get back to the normal state after treatment of the pain but sometimes the pain carries on for longer due to some medical history or injury. "
 featuredpost: true
 image: static/img/chronic1.jfif
 squareimage: static/img/chronic2.jfif